alistair7/imlib2-jxl/README.md

 ## JPEG XL Image Loader for imlib2 ##
 This is a loader for imlib2 that adds support for reading and writing [JPEG XL](https://jpeg.org/jpegxl/index.html) files.
 This lets you view them using [feh](https://feh.finalrewind.org/), for example.
-It relies on [libjxl](https://gitlab.com/wg1/jpeg-xl) for decoding the images.  libjxl is under heavy development, so breaking API changes are likely.
+It relies on [libjxl](https://gitlab.com/wg1/jpeg-xl) for encoding and decoding the images.

 All JPEG XL files are supported, with the following limitations:
 * All images are internally converted to ARGB with 8 bits per sample, in an sRGB colorspace - this is a limitation of imlib2.